naj10000/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   * React's useRouteMatch hook is used to access the `match` object and construct nested paths.
+Can also be use to access a `match` without rendering a Route.

 2. How would you explain form validation to someone who has never programmed before?
+   *Form validation is the process of checking if the values entered into an input field(login form, sign-up form etc.), conform to the expectations you set.

 3. In 1-2 sentences, define end to end testing.

+End-to-end testing is a technique used to test whether the flow of an application right from start to finish is behaving as expected.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.